jonmason/meta-arm/meta-arm-bsp/documentation/corstone1000/user-guide.rst

     Ensure there are no USB drives connected to the board when running the test on the MPS3.

-The steps below are applicable to both MPS3 and FVP).
+The steps below are applicable to both MPS3 and FVP.

 #.
 Start the Corstone-1000 and wait until it boots to Linux on the Host Processor terminal (``ttyUSB2``).